Chart Color Schemes

 Infrastructure

-Traralgon East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Traralgon East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Notable ones include Ellavale East Estate, South East Traralgon Precinct Structure Plan, Cross's Road Development Plan, and Connecting Traralgon, Morwell and surrounding towns water initiative.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Key projects include Ellavale East Estate, South East Traralgon Precinct Structure Plan, Cross's Road Development Plan, and Connecting Traralgon, Morwell and surrounding towns water initiative.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.